fc-io/react-for-beginners/week_05 – SSR/week_05_b_assignments.md

  https://www.youtube.com/watch?v=xXwxEudjiAY

-If you haven't yet, watch this video.
+If you haven't yet; watch this video.
 Tells you most of what you want to know to finish the assignment.

 * Optional: Next.js 13 - The Basics https://www.youtube.com/watch?v=__mSgDEOyv8&list=WL&index=6